open-mmlab/mmdetection/configs/deformable_detr/README.md

 # NOTE

+1. All models are trained with batch size 32.
-1. The performance is unstable. `Deformable DETR` and `iterative bounding box refinement` may fluctuate about 0.3 mAP. `two-stage Deformable DETR` fluctuate about 0.2 mAP.
+2. The performance is unstable. `Deformable DETR` and `iterative bounding box refinement` may fluctuate about 0.3 mAP. `two-stage Deformable DETR` fluctuate about 0.2 mAP.